skhcjh231/blog-post/content/docs/spring24/05_/_index.md

 ⇒ LLM inference is slow

 To address this issue, speculative decoding has been introduced as a promising approach to accelerate LLM inference without altering the output quality.
 This method leverages two key observations about LLM inference:
-* many tokens can be predicted with minimal computational overhead.
+* Many tokens can be predicted with minimal computational overhead.
 * LLM inference is predominantly constrained by memory bandwidth rather than arithmetic computations.

 However, existing speculative decoding still face limitations, such as high inference latency and suboptimal token acceptance rates.